Pesto Shrimp Pasta

 Shrimp Package

-This is the shrimp I used.
+Thaw your shrimp: This is the shrimp I used.
 41-60 size (that means 41-60 shrimp per pound) and this is a 12oz. bag.
-To thaw the shrimp I placed them in a colander and ran cool water over them for a few minutes, or until they were thawed enough to peel and remove the tails.
+To thaw the shrimp, I placed them in a colander and ran cool water over them for a few minutes or until they were thawed enough to peel and remove the tails.
 Once thawed, pat them dry with a paper towel to remove the excess water.
+Deshell and remove the tails before cooking if using shell and tail-on shrimp, as I have here.

 A measuring cup scooping out starchy pasta water from the pot

-Bring a large pot of water to a boil for the pasta.
-Once boiling, add ½ lb. angel hair pasta to the pot and continue to boil until the pasta is tender (about 7 minutes).
+Boil the pasta: Bring a large pot of water to a boil for the pasta.
+Once boiling, add 8 oz. angel hair pasta to the pot and continue to boil until the pasta is tender (about 7 minutes).
 Reserve ½ cup of the starchy pasta water before draining in a colander.
 You can begin cooking the shrimp while the pasta boils.

 Cooked shrimp in a skillet

-Add a tablespoon of olive oil to a large skillet and heat over medium.
+Cook the shrimp: Add a tablespoon of olive oil to a large skillet and heat over medium.
 Once the skillet and oil are hot, add the shrimp and sauté just until they are pink and opaque (2-3 minutes), then remove them from the skillet to a clean bowl.
-Make sure not to over cook them!
+Make sure not to overcook them!

 Grape tomatoes and garlic in the skillet